GRTLCollaboration/GRChombo/paper.md

 4. The availability of large and powerful supercomputing clusters and the maturity of parallel processing technology such as the Message Passing Interface (MPI) and OpenMP, which make simulations in the full four dimensional spacetimes computationally feasible on large supercomputers.

+:*/

-Building on these achievements, and over a decade of community experience, GRChombo is an open-source code for performing NR time evolutions.
+GRChombo is an open-source code for performing NR time evolutions.
 Whilst GRChombo uses standard techniques in NR, it focusses on applications in theoretical physics where adaptability, both in terms of grid structure, and in terms of code modification, are key drivers.
-Further details are given in the following sections.

 # Key features of GRChombo